MetadataDeluxe/metadatadeluxe.github.io/VRA-Core-Essentials-ExifTool-config.md

 [download source on GitHub](https://github.com/MetadataDeluxe/VRA-Core-Essentials-ExifTool-config)

-## vra.config
+## vra.config for ExifTool

-This is a config file to read and write VRA Core Essentials XMP embedded metadata using [ExifTool.](https://exiftool.org/)
+This is a config file to read and write VRA Core Essentials XMP embedded metadata using [ExifTool by Phil Harvey.](https://exiftool.org/)

 [VRA Core schema](http://www.loc.gov/standards/vracore/) is a data standard for the description of works of visual culture as well as the images that document them.